cocos/cocos-docs/en/editor/publish/build-panel.md

 > **Note**: in order to avoid accidentally deleting customized content, the native platform only updates project resources when rebuilding, and does not overwrite the original native project content.
 Therefore, when returning to the **Build** panel to modify the previously configured build options, the native platform-related build options are in the **disabled** state.
 To regenerate the project, please create a new build task.

 If the **Build** button is not clicked to rebuild after modifying the configuration, the modified configuration will also be saved.
-If the configuration in the current **Build** panel is inconsistent with the configuration in the project release package in the `build` directory generated after the last build, a yellow <font color= will be displayed at the top of the **Build** panel #F0C800>*</font> number key.
+If the configuration in the current **Build** panel is inconsistent with the configuration in the project release package in the `build` directory generated after the last build, a yellow <font color=#F0C800>*</font> key will be displayed at the top of the **Build** panel.

 ![settings](build-panel/settings.png)